-8.74 In many countries, social security schemes are by far the most important category of social insurance schemes and it is worth summarizing their main characteristics.
+9.779.82 In many countries, social security schemes are by far the most important category of social insurance schemes and it is worth summarizing their main characteristics.
 Social security schemes are schemes imposed, controlled and financed by government units for the purpose of providing social benefits to members of the community as a whole, or of particular sections of the community.
-The social security funds established for this purpose are separate institutional units organized and managed separately from other government funds.
+When social security funds are established for this purpose and are organized and managed separately from other government funds, they are treated as separate institutional units.
 Their receipts consist mainly of contributions paid by individuals and by employers on behalf of their employees, but they may also include transfers from other government funds.
-The payment of social security contributions by, or on behalf of, certain specified individuals, such as employees, are generally compulsory by law, but some other individuals may choose to pay voluntarily in order to qualify for the receipt of social security benefits.
+The payment of social security contributions by, or on behalf of, certain specified individuals, such as employees and self-employed, including persons temporarily without employment, is generally compulsory by law, but some other individuals may choose to pay voluntarily in order to qualify for the receipt of social security benefits.